diebietse/summer-bodies/README.md

 | stravaAccessToken  | Strava OAuth access token of the bot account                     |
 | stravaClientSecret | Strava OAuth client secret token of the bot account              |
 | stravaClubs        | Array of Strava clubs to monitor                                 |

+An example config upload is provided in [upload-config.ts][upload-config].

+Note that the scope of the Strava OAuth token must be set to `read,activity:read,activity:write`.
+More details on [Strava authentication documentation][strava-oauth] can be found on their website.

 ## Local Dev